uwegeercken/tweakstreet-flowparser/README.md

 This controlflow is processing all dataflows and controlflows which were found in the given folder (and subfolders).
-The idea is to show controlflows, dataflows, steps and their relationships -specifically which step types are
+The idea is to show controlflows, dataflows, steps and their relationships - specifically which step types are used.

 The data is sent to a Neo4j database and stored as nodes:
 - Controlfows (.cfl files)